freek1/emopain-stl/README.md

 First, download the preprocessed data from WeTransfer (in the future, will include script to process yourself).
 Place `data_Cs.pickle` and `data_Ps.pickle` in `/data` folder.

-Set up the environment by:
+Set up the environment by (I used Python 3.10.6):
 1. `python3 -m venv .env`
 2. `source .env/bin/activate` (or similar path for Windows)
 3. `pip3 install -r reqs.txt`